13 Different Types of Beetles in New Jersey

 by John Tann is licensed under CC BY 2.0

-Darkling beetles are another among the types of beetles in New Jersey.
+Darkling beetles are another type of beetle in New Jersey.

 Small, dark-colored insects feed on decaying organic matter, such as dead leaves and wood.
 They can also be found in compost piles and manure piles.